charlienewey/charlienewey.github.io/content/blog/2018-12-11-introduction-to-gradient-boosting.md

 typically leads to a highly overfitted model.
 The best solution is to split your data into *three* sets, instead of the usual two; train, test, and *validation*.
-The validation set error should be separate from the training set (i.e. don't use your validation set for training!), and the error should be evaluated after every boosting iteration.
+The validation set error should be separate from the training set (i.e. don't use your validation set for training), and the error should be evaluated after every boosting iteration.
 What you can do is stop boosting once your training error begins to converge on your validation error - any further boosting is likely to stop your boosted model's ability to generalise to new examples.